michael-brade/LaTeX.js/README.md

 - because of the limitations when parsing TeX as a context-free grammar (see [below](#parsing-tex)), native LaTeX packages cannot be parsed and loaded.
 Instead, the macros those packages (and documentclasses) provide have to be implemented in JavaScript.
+- every macro in LaTeX.js has to return a document (fragment) node, so incomplete snippets of LaTeX are currently unsupported; this will be fixed by an intermediate AST.

 ## Limitations of LaTeX.js due to HTML and CSS

+There are some limitations that could theoretically be fixed with (a lot) more effort:

+- TeX boxes have a height and a depth, the depth being 0 if the box doesn't contain text that needs it.
+CSS boxes don't know about depth, they only have a height.
+HTML text in a box does have a baseline, but it *always* adds the space under the baseline.
+  This causes little visual differences compared to LaTeX.

 The following features in LaTeX just cannot be translated to HTML, not even when using JavaScript: